eidolon-ai/eidolon/README.md

 With a focus on modularity, Eidolon makes it easy to swap out components.
 Grab an off the shelf llm, rag impl, tools, etc or just define your own.

-This means no vendor lock-in but also means that an agent's components can be surgically upgraded without needing to touch other parts of the agent.
-In the rapidly evolving world of AI Agents, this is required otherwise projects will be outdated before they are even deployed.
+This means no vendor lock-in and minimizes the work needed to upgrade portions of an agent.
+Without this flexibility, developers will not be able to adapt their agents to the rapidly changing AI landscape.

 ## Demo
 [Deploy a Chatbot: Help Swifties learn about Kelce](https://www.youtube.com/watch?v=jU_HYhWm6qE)